jump-dev/MathOptInterface.jl/docs/src/developer/defining_a_new_set.md

 The first step to design a new set for MathOptInterface is to define the mathematical relationship you want to model as a _function-in-set_ $f(x) \in S$.

-Your inital thought for representing the _LinMax_ constraint in MathOptInterface may be to represent it as:
+Your initial thought for representing the _LinMax_ constraint in MathOptInterface may be to represent it as:
 ```math
 F(x) \in LinMax(t)